elixir-no-nels/ehos-python/docs/usage.md

 deactivate
 ```

-As an alternative you can install EHOS on the deployment system, if
+If you want to install EHOS on the deployment system, EHOS needs to be
-this is the case ehos needs to be installed in /usr/local.
-Note EHOS
-is installed with pip3.
+installed in /usr/local.
+Note EHOS is installed with pip3.

 ```bash
 # Install latest stable ehos version & dependencies in /usr/local:
 pip3 install --prefix /usr/local/ git+https://github.com/elixir-no-nels/ehos-python.git
 ```

-The documentation below referring to the EHOS configuration files
+The documentation below referring to the EHOS configuration files and
-assumes you have downloaded ehos into the virtualenv.
-If you have
+scripts assumes you have downloaded ehos into the virtualenv.
+If you
-installed EHOS in /usr/local the location of the files are not in
+have installed EHOS in /usr/local the location of the configuration
-share and etc but /usr/local/share/ehos and /usr/local/etc/ehos
+files are not in share/ and etc/ but /usr/local/share/ehos and
-respectively.
+/usr/local/etc/ehos respectively.
+Furthermore, the scripts should be
+available system wide so ./bin/ehos_build_images.py should be
+ehos_build_images.py instead.

 ### Configuration files: